2015 American Pianists Awards

 The American Pianists Awards are held every four years by the American Pianists Association for American jazz pianists.
 The winner of the prestigious 13-month-long competition receives the Cole Porter Jazz Fellowhip (Aaron Diehl most recently won this distinguished title in 2011).
 The competition takes place in three parts including the Preliminary Round, Premiere Series and Discovery Week.

-A distinguished panel of musicians adjudicates in an anonymous fashion the preliminary round and chooses five Finalists from the recordings submitted by the nominees.
+A distinguished panel of musicians adjudicates in an anonymous fashion the preliminary round and chooses five finalists from the recordings submitted by the nominees.

-The five Finalists are invited to Indianapolis for outreach concerts, a high school residency and a fully-produced adjudicated public performance at The Jazz Kitchen, featuring the pianist in solo and trio formats.
+The five finalists are invited to Indianapolis for outreach concerts, a high school residency and a fully-produced adjudicated public performance at The Jazz Kitchen, featuring the pianist in solo and trio formats.

-All five Finalists arrive in Indianapolis for a week of adjudicated events.
-Performances include the Semi-Final round of competition involving solo and trio performance and the Finals, which feature the Finalists performing with a singer as well as specially-commissioned arrangements of jazz standards for piano and jazz orchestra.
+All five finalists arrive in Indianapolis for a week of adjudicated events.
+Performances include the Semi-Final round of competition involving solo and trio performance and the Finals, which feature the finalists performing with a singer as well as specially-commissioned arrangements of jazz standards for piano and jazz orchestra.